Namikelwa/Bioinformatics-Internship/Metagenomics/Bees-Fungi-Identifcation.md

 ![image](https://drive.google.com/uc?export=view&id=16PVcXEgFDOPdwWc7hWoC9PQzNXqYN1hR)

 ## Importing data into qiime
+Why qiime?
+The microbiome data contain sequences, and transitioning from raw sequence data to useful results often requires significant work, but computational tools such as QIIME2 have made it much easier.
+QIIME2 is a microbiome analysis package that could translate raw sequence data into useful statistical results

 ```
 mkdir qiime
 cd qiime

 pip install send2trash
+# Using send2trash, we can send files to the Trash or Recycle Bin instead of permanently deleting them
 module load qiime2

 # Running automated python script